EduMolinero/GATom/README.md

 This folder contains the `AtomLoader.py`file which generates the atom features vector representations.
 It also contains a `main.py` file to generate those representations.

-## Crystal Builder
+## Data Construction

-This folder contains the files need to convert the crystal structure into a graph using a variety of algorithms.
+The `crystal_builder` folder contains the files need to convert the crystal structure into a graph using a variety of algorithms.
-It is a fork from the `keras-crystal` (link) library adapted to work with `Pytorch` objects.
+It is a fork from the [`kgcnn`](https://github.com/aimat-lab/gcnn_keras/tree/master/kgcnn/crystal) library adapted to work with `Pytorch` objects.
+All the credits should be given to the authors of that library.

+The `Pytorch-Geometric` dataset is built using `data.py` file where atom and edge features are incorporated into the graph.

 ## Models

+GATom is a graph neural network architecture that combines local and global graph attention with gating (using GLU) and optional residual connections for node and edge feature processing.

 **Note**: The model is still under development and we are currently writing a paper about the model to explain it with more detail.

+We have also included a custom implementation of in `cgcnn.py` and an "improved" version (`IMcgcnn.py`) in which the edge features are also convoluted.
+However, we found that the convolution did not increase the accuracy of the model.

 ## Training & Evaluation